bgamari/ghc-wiki-import/view-patterns-new.md

-Next, we describe two syntactic extensions that we may implement.
+Next, we describe two further syntactic extensions that we will implement.

 ### Implicit Maybe